Facial Depth and Normal Estimation using Single Dual-Pixel Camera: Dual-Pixel Facial Dataset

 \subsection{Hardware Setup}

 For facial data acquisition, we set up the DP-oriented camera-projector system.
-The system consists of eight synchronized Canon 5D Mark IV cameras on a 2$\times$4 grid, with one commercial projector ($1920\times 1080$ pixels) and six LED lights, as shown in~\Fref{fig:statistics}.
-These cameras are available to capture DP images~\cite{abuolaim2020defocus, realistic-DP, DP-explore}.
+The system consists of eight synchronized Canon 5D Mark IV cameras on a 2$\times$4 grid, with one commercial projector ($1920\times 1080$ pixels) and six LED lights, as shown in~\Fref{fig:statistics} which enables capturing high-quality ground truths by using both structured light and photometric stereo.
+These cameras are available to capture DP images~\cite{abuolaim2020defocus,realistic-DP,DP-explore}.
 Each camera is equipped with a Canon 135$mm$ L lens.
 The $17^{\circ}$ field of view (FOV), which the lens affords, can cover an approximately $16.7cm \times 25 cm$ area at about one-meter distance, which is suitable for capturing human faces.
 We take our dataset with a camera aperture of F5.6, exposure time 1/30'', and ISO 1600.
 The shape of the camera rig mimics a spherical dome with a one-meter radius.
-All of the cameras are located on the rig looking at the same point near the sphere's center, where a target object is placed.
+All of the cameras are located on the rig looking at the same point near the sphere's center.
 The projector is positioned at the center of the camera array.
 The LED lights are installed at various positions so that face images can be taken under varying lighting conditions.